 In June 2002, we acquired a 76% interest in Kubatronik, a PCB manufacturer that specializes in short run and prototype boards, including multi-layer, flex-rigid and HDI boards.
 Its customers include companies engaged in the production of industrial equipment, defense and aerospace equipment, telecom and networking equipment, and computer and data storage equipment as well as contract electronic manufacturers.
 Mr. Alois Kubat, Kubatronik's founder, holds the remaining 21% interest in Kubatronik (after we acquired from him an additional 3% of shares of Kubatronik in May 2012).
 Mr. Kubat has the right to require us to purchase, and we have the right to require him (or his permitted transferee) to sell to us, his remaining interest in Kubatronik.
 In May 2012, Mr. Kubat exercised his option with respect to 3% of the shares of Kubatronik for approximately Euro 69,000 and reduced his ownership percentage from 24% to 21%.
 The price for Mr. Kubat's remaining holdings in Kubatronik under the put option is Euro 483,000, while the price for such holdings under the call option is Euro 513,000.
-In recent years, Kubatronik has incurred losses, which were partially financed by Eltek Ltd., and we expect that its continued operations will require additional financing by Eltek.
-As at December 31, 2014 Kubatronik's debt to Eltek was EUR737,000 (\$895,000).
+In recent years, Kubatronik has incurred losses, which were financed by us.
+We have taken measures to improve Kubatronik's results, but we cannot assure that we will be successful in our efforts.
+In such case we may be required to provide additional financing to Kubatronik.
+As at December 31, 2015 Kubatronik's debt to Eltek was Euro 969,000 (\$1.1 million]) -.